 Flooding isn’t a joke, and it’s really freaking scary.
 And when one house washes away, it has a habit of creating the domino effect.
 That was the scariest part for us, but I can’t begin to imagine what New York City or any other major city is like during a flood.

 So at what point does a business make the call to turn a storm into a business opportunity?
 I’m not sure.
-Cause, you see, Gap didn’t waste any time in their hurricane marketing by pushing people to Gap.com.
-Those who still had power, of course.
+Because, you see, Gap didn’t waste any time in their hurricane marketing by pushing people to Gap.com.
+People who still had power, of course.

 Cripes, even American Apparel had the brains to make money, all Gap did was spin a boring promo.